cloudwego/kitex/docs/guide/basic-features/connection_type.md

 Special Note:

 1. Connection Multiplexing here is just for Thrift and Kitex Protobuf protocol.
-If you choose the gRPC protocol, it is Connection Multiplexing mode.
+If you choose the gRPC protocol, it utilizes Connection Multiplexing mode by default.
 2. When the client enables connection multiplexing, the server must also be enabled, otherwise, it will lead to request timeout.
 The server side has no restrictions on the client to enable connection multiplexing, it can accept requests for short connection, long connection pool, and connection multiplexing.

 - Server Side Enable: